|Course Number||Course Title||CL||LAB||CR|

 - College preparatory course (or equivalent) in English and/or communications; good verbal abilities and writing skills are major considerations for acceptance into the program.

-- High school Algebra I with a grade of “C” or higher or NHTI's MT 103 and MT 104, both with grades of “C” or higher.
+- High school Algebra I with a grade of “C” or higher or MATH 092C with a grade of “C” or higher.

 Students who enroll in the program should comprehend the English language, both oral and written, and have sufficient manual dexterity to produce legible written documents in a timely manner.
 They should be able to sit or stand at a desk or workstation and stay on task for extended periods of time.
 They should be detail-oriented, able to read small print, and perform basic mathematical operations.